xolox/vim-lua-inspect/README.md

     :let g:lua_inspect_events = ''

-You can also add events, e.g.:
+You can also add events, for example if you also want to run `:LuaInspect` the moment you edit a Lua file then try this:

-    :let g:lua_inspect_events = 'CursorHold,CursorHoldI,InsertLeave'
+    :let g:lua_inspect_events = 'CursorHold,CursorHoldI,BufReadPost,BufWritePost'

 Note that this only works when the plug-in is loaded (or reloaded) *after* setting the `g:lua_inspect_events` option.